 Steve Currie, Executive Director

 Prior to joining MAC, Currie was operations manager at Comfort Research in Grand Rapids.
-He graduated from Hope College with a degree in business administration and also has an MBA from Michigan State University.
+He graduated from Hope College with a degree in business administration and has an MBA from Michigan State University.

 Deena Bosworth, Director of Governmental Affairs